Africa

 Day 5

-Today we leave St Lucia and travel 1.5-hours to Mkuze in northern Zululand.
+After some early morning birding, we leave St Lucia and travel 1.5-hours to Mkuze in northern Zululand.

-Check into your lodge and enjoy the warm weather and vast landscapes of plains and mountains in this beautiful region that is renowned for its birdlife.
-In the afternoon enjoy more birding with your guide in the area around your lodge.
+Check in to your lodge and enjoy the vast landscapes of plains and mountains in this beautiful region that is renowned for its birdlife.

 Day 6